minima-global/minidocs/docs/runanode/get_started_in_3_steps.md

 - [Linux Server (VPS)](/docs/runanode/linux_vps)<br/>
 - iPhone (due 2023)<br/>

-Once your node running, you can contribute to our Testnet by testing our decentralized applications, or **MiniDapps.**
+Once your node running, you can contribute to our Testnet by testing our decentralized applications - **MiniDapps.**

 [What are MiniDapps?](/docs/learn/minidapps/minidappsintro) <br/>
 [How to use MiniDapps](/docs/runanode/usingminidapps) <br/>